infinitered/ignite/docs/Components-AutoImage.md

 ### `source`

 As with React Native's built in Image component, the `source` prop is always required.
-This can be anything that conforms to ReactNative's [ImageSource](https://reactnative.dev/docs/image#imagesource) type.
+This can be *almost* anything that conforms to ReactNative's [ImageSource](https://reactnative.dev/docs/image#imagesource) type.

 ```tsx